 The third item on the chemo care package list is drinks.
 Justin always lost his appetite when he had hospital stays.
 He would check in for chemo on a Monday and wouldn’t eat until he got checked out on Friday.
 Drinks became key to keeping him hydrated and getting some calories in him.

 Protein shakes and smoothies are great for getting in the calories.
 When they are too sick to eat or have no appetite this is the best option.
 Even if you don’t put a care package together just stopping by with a Jamba Juice would be the best gift.
-We loved liked getting their protein shakes to give him more energy.

 It’s very important to keep hydrated when your doing chemo.
 After awhile Justin hated the taste of water and he could not drink it.
 We had to add drink mixes or give him gatorade to keep hydrated.